YashasG98/Covid-secure/README.md

-# Multiplayer-Game-Server
+# Covid_Secure

-A web app which supports multiplayer gaming.
+A web app to track the population density of places to stay safe .

 ### Setting up MySQL
 ```bash